Quasi-compact group schemes, Hopf sheaves, and their representations: Recovering an affine extension from its representations

-We direct the system of affine extensions $\{\mathcal S_E\}_{E\in \Rep(\mathcal S)}$ by $E'\geq E$ if and only if the representation $E'$ factorizes trough $G_{E}$ --- i.e.~there exists a morphism of group schemes $\rho_{E,E'}:G_{E}\to G_{E'}$, with $\rho_{E'}=\rho_{E,E'}\circ \rho_{E}$.
+We direct the system of affine extensions $\{\mathcal S_E\}_{E\in \Rep(\mathcal S)}$ by $E'\geq E$ if and only if the representation $E'$ factorizes trough $G_{E}$ --- i.e.~there exists a morphism of group schemes $\rho_{E,E'}:G_{E}\to G_{E'}$, with $\rho_{E'}=\rho_{E,E'}\smallcirc \rho_{E}$.
 In particular, if $E'\geq E$, then $E'\in \Rep(\mathcal S_{E})$; it follows that $\Rep(\mathcal S)_{E'}\subset \Rep(\mathcal S)_{E}$.
 Hence, we have the following commutative diagram of group schemes (of finite type)

 that fits in a commutative diagram of affine extensions.
-In particular, one has that $\varphi_{E, E'}$ is an epimorphism if and only if $\rho_{E,E'}$ is so.
-It is clear that these morphisms induce an inverse system indexed by $\Rep(\mathcal S)$, that we call $\mathcal J$.
+In particular, one has that $f_{E, E'}$ is an epimorphism if and only if $\rho_{E,E'}$ is so.
+It is clear that these morphisms induce an affine faithfully flat filtered system indexed by $\Rep(\mathcal S)$, that we call $\mathcal J$.